When did you become interested in art?

 What does your art mean to you?

 It just so happens that my psyche is built in a way that creates the need for me to transform my experience, my sense of the world, into a form of art.
 Art is a way of thinking and living.
 I look for myself in different directions, I don’t want to get attached to one medium.
-Also, art is an eternal platform for experimentation, unification, interaction with people.
-Through my art, I explore humanity as a whole as well as my own humanity.
+Also, art is an eternal platform for experimentation, unification, and interaction with people.
+Through my art, I explore humanity as a whole as well as my humanity.

 Where can people buy your art?